 Hello and welcome to my blog, Author Interviews.
 My name is Fiona Mcvie.

 Let’s get you introduced to everyone, shall we?
-Tell us your name.
-What is your age?
+Tell us your names.
+What is are ages?

 Fiona: Where are you from?

-Fiona: A little about yourself (ie, your education, family life, etc.).
+Fiona: A little about your self (ie, your education, family life, etc.).

 Fiona: Tell us your latest news.